peakyragnar/hx/documentation/staging-plan.md

 # Staging Environment Plan

-Goal: mirror the production stack (Neon Postgres, Render API, Vercel UI) on an isolated branch so we can run migrations and deployments end-to-end before touching live traffic.
+Goal: mirror the production stack (Neon Postgres, Render API, Render Static Site UI) on an isolated branch so we can run migrations and deployments end-to-end before touching live traffic.

 ## Components
 - **Neon Postgres staging branch:** clone production (`fork` in Neon UI) into a branch named `staging`.
 Connection string saved as `DATABASE_URL_STAGING`.
 - **Render staging service:** duplicate the API web service (`heretix-api-staging`) that points at the staging branch.
 Build from the same repo/branch as prod.
-- **Vercel preview (optional):** use Vercel’s preview deployments or a separate project pointing at the staging API.
+- **Render preview (optional):** use a separate Render Static Site (staging domain) pointing at the staging API.
 For CLI/manual tests, direct access to the API is usually enough.

 ## Migration/Deploy Workflow
 1. **Local prep**